Second Lieutenant Joseph McGee was the first person in the first group of paratroopers to jump from the C141 aircraft.

 Instinct kicked in and McGee did as he was taught: he leaped from the plane, fell 2,000 feet, and landed hard, but safely, on the drop zone.

 Today, McGee no longer jumps out of aircraft or lives out of rucksacks in the mountains of South Korea; life in the military is behind him.
 He is now an author of children’s books and a writing arts professor at Rowan University.

-McGee, 44, has long black hair, a beard, tattoos across both forearms, and goes to work in jeans and a t-shirt.
-The author and father of three boys enjoys a wide variety of interests, but his one true passion will always be writing.
+McGee, 44, has long black hair, a beard, tattoos across both forearms and goes to work in jeans and a t-shirt.
+The author and father of three boys enjoy a wide variety of interests, but his one true passion will always be writing.

 “I love to write,” McGee said.
-“I can’t not do it.
-That would be like saying, ‘we shouldn’t be breathing right now.’
+“I can’t do it.
+That would be like saying, ‘We shouldn’t be breathing right now.’
 It’s my life.”